thevinter/thevinter.github.io/dm-guide.md

 Easy huh?
 And all of this considering you didn't pick a spellcaster!
 We'll talk about them later.

-## But I don't know what race/class I want to play!
+## <a name="7">But I don't know what race/class I want to play!

 Fear not and play whatever you like most!
 The class has almost no influence on the gameplay (especially the basic ones) so you can't go wrong with that.
 The class is a bit more tricky.
 I'd suggest avoiding the spellcasters if you're a new player since they have lots of things to track.
 My suggestion would be to play a Barbarian, a Fighter or a Rogue.

-## I don't care about your stupid suggestions and I want to play a sorcerer.
+## <a name="8">I don't care about your stupid suggestions and I want to play a sorcerer.
 How do spells work?

 Well, every class in the game has something called "spell slots", every level you gain new spell slots and every slot is tied to a spell level (not to be confused with class levels!)
 Whenever you cast a spell you have to use one slot of the level of the spell you want to cast, or higher.
 For example if you wanted to cast a 3rd level spell called *Fireball* you'd have to spend a slot of 3rd level or higher.
 There are also level 0 spells called **cantrips**: those do not require a spell slot to be cast, and can be used at will.
 All the spell slots reset after a long rest.